( Illusion Of Gaia / Illusion Of Time )

 Gaia Gensōki is a gorgeous game.
 Graphics and sprites are

-big and very well drawn with hawk-like attention to detail.
+fairly large and very well drawn with hawk-like attention to detail.
 I also love

 the fact that enemy encounters are not round based but follow instead the